 Test key journeys and any new areas

-Ensure that frequently used and newly designed parts of the site are given high priority in testing.
+Ensure that frequently used and newly created content are given high priority in testing.

 Include users with different access needs in your testing

-While screen reader users are often front of mind when considering accessibility, you also need to consider how well your site works for users with other disabilities or impairments.
+While screen reader users are often front of mind when considering accessibility, you also need to consider how well your content works for users with other disabilities or impairments.

 - Users who have reduced or partial vision, as well as those who are blind;

 - Users who are fully sighted but who navigate with a keyboard;

 - Users who are able to use a keyboard and/or mouse, but at a reduced speed due to motor impairments;

 - Users who use alternative input devices (such as mouth sticks, joysticks, or trackballs);

 - Users who are deaf or hard of hearing;